-The current paper presents a novel recurrent neural network model, the predictive multiple spatio-temporal scales RNN (P-MSTRNN), which can generate as well as recognize dynamic visual patterns in the predictive coding framework.
+This study investigates a novel recurrent neural network model, the predictive multiple spatio-temporal scales RNN (P-MSTRNN), which can generate as well as recognize dynamic visual patterns in the predictive coding framework (Choi et al., 2018).
 The model is characterized by multiple spatio-temporal scales imposed on neural unit dynamics through which an adequate spatio-temporal hierarchy develops via learning from exemplars.
-The model was evaluated by conducting an experiment of learning a set of whole body human movement patterns which was generated by following a hierarchically defined movement syntax.
-The analysis of the trained model clarifies what types of spatio-temporal hierarchy develop in dynamic neural activity as well as how robust generation and recognition of movement patterns can be achieved by using the error minimization principle.

 Neuro-Robotics toward general Intelligence